selimanac/defold-daabbcc/README.md

 - Automated position updates for Defold Gameobjects [#6](https://github.com/selimanac/DAABBCC/issues/6).
 - External Array and HashTable libs are removed.
 - Group limit removed(Previously, it was limited to 20)
+- Clear function added for removing and reseting everything.

 2.0